 the State Administrative Tribunal may order that strata company, administrator, chairman, secretary or treasurer to supply or make available the information or to make so available the record or document, as the case may require, to the applicant.

-[Section 90 amended by No. 58 of 1995 s.
+[Section 90 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1156(3).]

 91. Order relating to animal kept contrary to by-laws